harishghasolia07/CODSOFT/Task_3/README.md

 1. Open your web browser and navigate to [calculator_project_url_here].
 2. The calculator interface will be displayed.
 3. Use your mouse or keyboard to input numbers and operators.
-4. Click the "Calculate" button or press the "Enter" key to perform the operation.
+4. Click the "=" button to perform the operation.
 5. The result will be displayed on the screen.
-6. To clear the calculator and start a new calculation, click the "Clear" button.
+6. To clear the calculator and start a new calculation, click the "C" button.

 ## Example